DecisionNeurosciencePsychopathology/fMRI_R/README.md

 # fMRI_R REPOSITORY

+New feature:
+- The fsl_pipe function now can use adaptive gfeat template that adjust based on run number and max cope number from differnt models and studys.
+It's now one less step to adjust before running a new study or model!

 This project is to utilize R to streamline some fMRI processing and offer flexibility of some degrees.

 There are 2 main scripts: